 - The writing does the writing.
 If you’re not writing at all, then you never have any ideas.

 Sit down and write.
 Write about not writing if you have nothing else to write about.
 Write about it until you have no option but to bloody well do some.

 (*Or googling pre-revolutionary France, calculating how long I’d have to run to burn off a digestive, making another list (with checkboxes), fiddling with the thermostat, checking twitter, urgently online shopping for something or other.
-All possibilities.
-If we were going to get all Schrodinger about it I’m doing all of these things right now.
-Don’t let that disturb you.)
+All possibilities.)